 Tables in Wonderland card

 If you are someone who dines frequently at Disney restaurants then a Tables in Wonderland card may be a good option for you.
 The card costs $150 a year for APs or DVC members and $175 for Florida residents who are not APs or DVC members.
-With this card you can enjoy a 20% discount on food and beverages at participating Disney restaurants.
-This can be applies for up to 10 guests and also by using this card it adds 18% gratuity no matter how many people are dining.
+With this card, you can enjoy a 20% discount on food and beverages at participating Disney restaurants.
+This can be applied for up to 10 guests and also by using this card it adds 18% gratuity no matter how many people are dining.
 Now, for some this may not be worth it because as an AP or DVC member you already get a discount on food but it can only be used with a smaller party.
 It’s also not worth it if you don’t dine at Disney often.
 As a AP you would have to spend over $750 a year to recoup the cost of the card.

-With the Disney Dining Plan on pause currently it can be tough to preplan and save a little money on dining.
-I have found a small work around for this.
+With the Disney Dining Plan on pause currently, it can be tough to preplan and save a little money on dining.
+I have found a small workaround for this.
 If you have a local Target and have either a Target Debit or Credit Card you can purchase Disney gift cards and save 5% on the purchase.
 Buy enough gift cards to cover the costs of meals and you have saved 5% off the top.
 The same can be used for purchasing merchandise.